An operator learning perspective on parameter-to-observable maps: Proofs for Section :

 The last inequality in the preceding display follows from the fact that $1+N\leq 2N$ and an argument similar to the one used in the proof of Lemma~\ref{lem:app_effective_dim_trace}.
 The proof is complete after an application of Lemma~\ref{lem:app_series_rate2} (with $t=2(\al'+p)>1$, $u=2(\al+p)>0$, and $v=1$) yields the rightmost expression in~\eqref{eqn:variance_upper_bound}. \end{proof}

 The proof of Proposition~\ref{prop:var} also justifies the claim made in Remark~\ref{rmk:contraction}.
-Indeed, the second term on the right hand side of the equality~\eqref{eqn:error_posterior_full} is the posterior spread with respect to the weighted norm~\eqref{eqn:test_error_weighted}.
+Indeed, the second term on the right-hand side of the equality~\eqref{eqn:error_posterior_full} is the posterior spread with respect to the weighted norm~\eqref{eqn:test_error_weighted}.
 Equation~\eqref{eqn:var_bound_temp_op} upper bounds the posterior spread, which in turn upper bounds the variance~\eqref{eqn:variance} in the bias--variance decomposition of \eqref{eqn:test_error_weighted}.
-Thus, the variance and the posterior spread have the same upper bound, which means that the full posterior converges at the same rate as the posterior mean.
+Thus, the variance and the posterior spread have the same upper bound.